THAYKARMIN/Carbon-isotope-Picarro-result-analyzer/README.md

 ## Technical info

+Note: The statistical analysis for 2 groups is an independent t-test; for more than 2 groups, it is a one-way ANOVA.
+Please ensure your data is compatible for these tests if you choose to perform the statistical analysis

 1. Downloading the δ13C leaf database.
 2. Importing relevant Python libraries and modules.
 3. Reading the result CSV file and correcting the δ13C values.
 4. Setting up a GUI to ask the user for their plant species.
 5. Searching in the δ13C leaf database for the user's species δ13C value.
+6. Performing statistical analysis (mean, standard deviation, median, t-test/ANOVA) on the results.
-6. Setting up a GUI to ask the user whether to plot the data (including δ13C values from the database) as a single group or multiple groups.
-If multiple groups, prompting for group names and sample IDs.
+7. Setting up a GUI to ask the user whether to plot the data (including δ13C values from the database) as a single group or multiple groups.Prompting for group names else use sample IDs.
-7. Performing statistical analysis (mean, standard deviation, median, t-test/ANOVA) on the results.
 8. Printing a carbon isotope composition report including plots, statistical analysis, and δ13C values from the database.

 ## Installing the dependencies